Annual Session 2018 Important Registration Information

-Arrival Information: If you will be arriving after 9:30pm on any day, you must prepay in full or make special arrangements in advance with the Yearly Meeting Office to be able to get into your room.
+Arrival Information: If you will be arriving after the last Registration Desk time for that day, you must prepay in full or make special arrangements in advance with the Yearly Meeting Office to be able to get into your room.
 If you arrive when the BYM Registration Desk is not open and you are not entitled to Flexible Arrival, feel free to join the scheduled adult activities until the next registration time.
 Children, however, may not join the children’s program and must remain in the care of their parents until we have copies of their Medical Release forms.

 Medical Release Forms: We MUST have a medical release form on file for each minor child.
 They cannot be permitted to participate in youth activities (JYM or YF) without this form.
 It is available on the Yearly Meeting’s website at www.bym-rsf.org/events/annualsession/medicalforms.html.